About the Events Service

 The MySQL database embedded in the Controller stores application metric and configuration data generated by the Controller.
 While an embedded database is sufficient for storing this type of data, the high-volume, performance-intensive nature of analytics data requires dedicated, horizontally scalable storage.
 In an AppDynamics deployment, this role is served by the AppDynamics Events Service.

-If you are installing the server components for End User Monitoring, Application Analytics, or Database Visibility, you need to use a scaled-out on-premises Events Service.
-Scaled-out means that the service is not installed on the Enterprise Console host.
-This type of Events Service can be deployed as a single node or a cluster of three or more nodes based on your needs.
-Additionally, you can add nodes to a scaled-out Events Service after you install it.
-It is not recommended that you add the Controller host as part of the cluster.
+You can deploy the dedicated Events Service as a single node or a cluster of three or more nodes based on your requirements.
+Additionally, you can add nodes to a dedicated Events Service after the installation.
+AppDynamics recommends that you do not add the Controller host as part of the cluster.
 See Administer the Events Service.

-Multiple AppDynamics components that depend on the Events Service should use the same Events Service instance or cluster.
+Multiple AppDynamics components that depend on the Events Service must use the same Events Service instance or cluster.

 Deployment Topology Overview

 You can deploy the Events Service to a single node or to a cluster of three or more nodes.
 Clusters are horizontally scalable, so nodes can be added as your data storage requirements grow.
 A cluster also provides data replication and redundancy, helping to ensure data integrity in the event of a node failure.

 The Controller includes an embedded Events Service instance used by the Database Visibility product by default.
 However, the embedded Events Service is not meant to be used with production Application Analytics or EUM installations, since it runs on the same machine as the Controller and does not offer data replication or scalability.
 It may be used for small-scale environments, especially those intended for demonstration or learning purposes.
 Note however that it's not possible to migrate data from the embedded Events Service to an external Events Service instance if upgrading later.